 The school provides a safe and clean environment for students, staff, and volunteers.
 The district governing board has adopted cleaning standards for all schools in the district.
 Basic cleaning operations are performed on a daily basis throughout the school year with emphasis on classrooms and restrooms.
 A joint effort between students and staff helps keep the campus clean and litter-free.
-The principal and director of Maintenance and Operations both work with the custodial staff to develop sanitation schedules that ensure a clean, safe, and functional learning environment.
+The principal works daily with the custodial staff to develop sanitation schedules that ensure a clean, safe, and functional learning environment.